20 Valentine’s Day activities for kids, including STEAM arts & crafts, candy heart activities, hands-on math, and science experiments for February.

 2 – Proud to Be Primary – Valentines Day Heart Pockets

 Which leads me to Heart Pockets.
-This is a fun craft that gets students to really work on their fine motor skills.
+This is a fun craft that gets students to work on their fine motor skills.
 Once the pockets are made, we hang them on a bulletin board – making them visible and accessible for when it’s time for students to pass out valentines.

 3 – Life over C’s – Valentines Day Cupcake Graphing

-A great activity for students to do at their desk is Valentine’s Day cupcake graphing.
+A great activity for students to do at their desks is Valentine’s Day cupcake graphing.
 Each student collects data based on what they roll with their paper die.
 This activity makes for great questions and critical thinking.

 4 – Mom Inspired Life – Roll and Color Valentines Day Counting Game

 This is another take on collecting information.
-By rolling dice, children will color in the number or hearts that comes up on their die.
+By rolling dice, children will color in the number of hearts that comes up on their die.
 Using pink and red crayons will give this activity a nice Valentine’s Day touch.

 5 – Buggy and Buddy – Heart Marshmallow Toothpick Structures